monofe/nesemu/README.md

 Executable located in target/release

-3. Run and pass file to be interpreted as the first argument
+3. Run and pass a ROM file as the first argument

 ```sh
 ./<path-to-executable> <file>
 ```

-To build and interpret a file use -
+To build and immediately run with a ROM file use -

 ```sh
 cargo run --release -- <file>